bulldog5046/ha_nespresso_integration/README.md

 * Direct pairing/auth (No need to extract auth_key from mobile app)
 * Reworked to use the native Home Assistant bleak bluetooth library

+# Requirements
+* The integration expects the machine to be in a factory reset state and ready for a new device to be paired.

 # Examples
 ## Basic button
 ![Basic Card](examples/Screenshot%202023-11-14%20233944.png)